Ranrar/RustEditorKit/README.md

 - **Search & replace** with pattern matching
 - **Undo/redo** with complete state management
+- **Internal scrolling system** with configurable policies and smooth scrolling
 - **Line numbers, gutters** and visual aids
 - **Cross-platform** (Linux, Windows, macOS)
 - **Modular design** - use only what you need